rmetcalf9/EllucianEthosPythonClient/docs/POLLERGUIDE.md

 The requiremnts for the function are:
  - accept three parameters apiClient, messageid, changeNotification
  - process the message and commit any transactions
- - lastly write the messageid passed in as the lastprocessedid
+ - write the messageid passed in as the lastprocessedid
  - return True if the message was processed sucessfully
  - return False or raise an exception otherwise